 Underestimating customer’s demands is detrimental for business

 There’s a term circulating the industry called “omni-support”, which is used to describe the idea that businesses need to be available and ready to respond to any demand a customer has, no matter where they are.
 This is easy for large businesses which have their supporting infrastructure already set in place, with enough manpower and resources to maintain it.
 Smaller businesses, on the other hand, aren’t as omnipresent as their larger counterparts.
-And this is exactly the reason why small business should never overlook or underestimate their customer’s demands.
+And this is exactly the reason why small businesses should never overlook or underestimate their customer’s demands.

-As resources aren’t as readily available, it is best to pick a good supporting software solution which can handle the different formats such as contact forms, emails, and social media.
+As resources aren’t as readily available, it is best to pick a good supporting software solution that can handle the different formats such as contact forms, emails, and social media.
 By doing this, you are allowing your company to be present and ready to assist its customers in dealing with their issues, without having to favor one form of communication over the other.
 This is particularly relevant, as more and more people are not only using social media on a daily basis but are expecting the same from their favorite brands and businesses.

 When it comes to customer support, the best solution is the one implemented early.
 This allows the support team to be involved and up-to-date with the products and services your business is offering and be an active part of creating the best possible solution to combat any issues that might arise from trying to acquire said products and services.
 Instead of focusing on numbers and sales, it’s better to focus on the customer, and there’s no better way of doing this than with an effective customer support team.